luposdate3000/luposdate3000/documentation/README-database-internals.md

 Step 3 assigns IDs to the operators.
 These IDs are changing a lot until (inclusive) phase 5.
-This changing of IDs comes from the current kotlin-native memory model, where everything is freezed immediately after assignment such that any change is only possibly by a full duplication of the whole datastructure.
+This changing of IDs comes from the current kotlin-native memory model, where everything is freezed immediately after assignment such that any change is only possibly by a full duplication of the entire datastructure.
 Within phase 6 the IDs are fixed, such that your code can depend on it.

 ### Operator implementations

 The Logical Operators have "only" names, and metadata.
-These Operators are not evaluateable on their own.
+These Operators can not be evaluated on their own.
 All Logical Operators have the prefix "LOP" .
 These Operators are defined in [logical](../src/luposdate3000_optimizer_logical/src/commonMain/kotlin/lupos/optimizer/logical/).